Tosot91/ASSR_MEG_drugs/README.md

-All codes can be ran from Pipeline.m by changing the relevant directories.
+All codes can be run from Pipeline.m by changing the relevant directories.

 The source space data for Early auditroy cortex (EAC) can be downloaded from |||| under a CC-BY 4.0 license.